raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 instruct a client to close a connection because the server can only send EDNS(0) options in responses to queries that contained EDNS(0) options.

-This document defines a new DNS OPCODE, for DNS Stateful Operations (DSO).
+This document defines a new DNS OPCODE, DSO (tentatively 6), for DNS Stateful Operations.
 DSO messages are used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax.
-This document defines an initial set of TLVs, including ones used to manage session timeouts and termination.
+This document defines an initial set of three TLVs, used to manage session timeouts, termination, and encryption padding.

 All three of the TLVs defined here are mandatory for all implementations of DSO.
 Further TLVs may be defined in additional specifications.

-It should be noted that the message format for DNS Stateful Operations (see {{format}}) differs from the traditional DNS message format used for standard queries and responses.
+It should be noted that the format for DSO messages (see {{format}}) differs from the traditional DNS message format used for standard queries and responses.
 The standard twelve-octet header is used, but the four count fields